-A Socialist Party mayor has found to have a criminal record that should have excluded him for running for office.
+A Socialist Party mayor has been found to have a criminal record that should have excluded him from running for office.
 Despite Mayor of Mat Agron Malaj declaring it on his decriminalisation form, he was still allowed to run, and win, becoming Mayor after the 30 June local elections.

 The fifth such incident since the 30 June local elections, PD Secretary-General Gazmend Bardhi claimed to be in possession of a document showing that Mayor of Mat Agron Malaj had a previous criminal conviction from 1999.